Alpengirl's Pre-Camp Letter - Example

 - Did you list all medications (midol, advil, vitamins, etc) on your campers’ health form?

 - Any recent changes to your campers mental or physical health since completing the health form?
-If so, please call Alpengirl and suggest considerations her well-being at camp.
+If your camper has a recent illness, injury or mental health issue, please call Alpengirl to discuss.

 - Did you pack a self-injecting Epi-Pen if you know (or suspect) that your daughter is severely allergic to bee/wasp stings or foods/plants?